Pasifika Student Success

 Pasifika Mentoring Coordinator

-Fabie is the daughter of Auva’a and Fara Masoe from the villages of Asau, Safune, Salelologa, Sa’anapu and Alafua, Samoa and completed her Bachelor of Arts (Samoan Studies, Pacific Studies and Cultural Anthropology) at Victoria.
+Fabie is the daughter of Auva’a and Fara Masoe from the villages of Asau, Safune, Salelologa, Sa’anapu and Alafua, Samoa and completed her Bachelor of Arts (Samoan Studies, Pacific Studies and Cultural Anthropology) at Victoria University of Wellington.
 She is a strong advocate for Pasifika success and is committed to increasing and improving Pasifika engagement, retention and completion.
 Fabies manages the 100-level Academic Mentoring programme.

 Pasifika Outreach Adviser